Boost your skills in a vital area of engineering.

 All our students are entitled to a University of Aberdeen student card.
 This gives you access to a range of student discounts around the city and online.

 This course includes many of the same learning outcomes as our online short course in Safety and Risk Management.
-We do not recommend that you study this course alongside Safety and Risk Management.
+We recommend that you do not study this course alongside Safety and Risk Management.

 This course includes significant mathematical content.
 Please review our mathematical skills document, which we’ve prepared to give you an indication of the level of mathematics you’ll require.